-With sparkling wines comprising 40 percent of their total production, Kramer Vineyards toasts the largest harvest in its 30-year history with a record-breaking offering of sparkling wine.
+Kramer Vineyards celebrates its largest harvest in 30 years with a record-breaking offering of sparkling wine.
 Winemaker Kim Kramer's passion for sparkling wines, known for their precision, brings delight to wine lovers.
-To further celebrate, the family owned winery will offer 14 sparkling wine releases.
+To further celebrate, the family-owned winery will offer 14 sparkling wine releases.

 “We’ve always loved sparkling wines.
 They are extremely challenging to make because they’re wines of such precision,” said Winemaker Kim Kramer, who’s been producing sparkling wines since the early 2000s.
-“It’s rewarding to see the delight these wines bring to people’s faces and to see them come back for more.”
+“It’s rewarding to see the delight these wines bring to people’s faces and to see them return for more.”

-Dedicated to sharing the delight of its fizzy wines while quenching the thirst of a growing sparkling wine demographic, Kramer Vineyards opened a sparkling tasting room in Carlton in 2013 and soon started its own sparkling wine club.
-The winery has also been featured in many of Oregon’s sparkling wine events including Bubbles Fest.
+Dedicated to sharing the delight of its fizzy wines while quenching the thirst of a growing sparkling wine demographic, Kramer started its own sparkling wine club.

-To celebrate, Kramer Vineyards is releasing a new collection of traditional method sparkling wines from its estate vineyard in the Yamhill-Carlton AVA to celebrate the bounty of the harvest.
-These wines are all bottle fermented, and composed of Pinot Noir, Chardonnay, and/or Pinot Meunier.
+Kramer Vineyards is releasing a new collection of traditional method sparkling wines from its estate vineyard in the Yamhill-Carlton AVA to celebrate the bounty of the harvest.
+These wines are all bottle fermented and composed of Pinot Noir, Chardonnay, and/or Pinot Meunier.
 This traditional sparkling collection includes vintage and nonvintage Brut, NV Brut Reserve, NV Brut Blanc de Blancs, NV Brut Blanc de Noirs, and NV Brut Rose.
 Kramer has been experimenting with extended tirage sparkling wines, so expect to see those releases.

-If you would like more information about this topic, please contact Kim Kramer at (503) 662-4545 or email at firstname.lastname@example.org.
+If you want more information about this topic, please get in touch with Kim Kramer at (503) 662-4545 or email at firstname.lastname@example.org.

 Grapes for sparkling wines are harvested a bit earlier to capture the naturally higher acidity.
 For these wines, we are looking for sugar levels in the 18-20 Brix range, compared to 21-24 Brix for the table wines.
 The photo above is from our first round of sampling and testing the sparkling varieties for ripeness on September 6.